 Reporters and editors are encouraged to participate in comments, but the extent of their participation, if any, depends on their preferences.
 We ask commenters to keep their tone civil and observe the rules outlined in our Discussion and Submission Guidelines; readers and staff may report offensive comments to our 24/7 moderation team.
 We provide an opportunity for those mentioned in our reporting to have their comments highlighted.

 - Our online Help Center directs questions about The Post to the appropriate departments for resolution.
 The Help Center is also available by phone at 1-800-477-4679.

-- Letters to the editor can be sent to email@example.com or to Letters to the Editor, The Washington Post, 1301 K Street NW, Washington D.C.
+- Letters to the editor can be sent via our online form, to firstname.lastname@example.org, or to Letters to the Editor, The Washington Post, 1301 K Street NW, Washington D.C.
 20071.
 Letters selected by editors will appear online and in our print edition.